 Receivership is not strictly speaking an insolvency process but facilitates the enforcement of security.
-A receiver may be appointed by the court or on the basis of a statutory power, usually on the occurrence of a trigger event in a charge (a form of security over assets).
+A receiver may be appointed by the court or on the basis of a contractual right contained in a charge (a form of security over assets).
 A receiver's function is to realise the charged assets and to repay the secured debt.